 What we don’t: Requires skiers to take charge in heavy, chopped-up snow.

 When Salomon tasked its athletes with creating a powerful but playful freeride ski, the result was the now wildly popular QST Blank.
-With a moderately wide 112-millimeter waist, 138-millimeter shovel, and rocker-camber-rocker profile, the QST Blank is impressively poppy and fun in powder.
+With a moderately wide 112-millimeter waist, 137-millimeter shovel (in the 178cm length), and rocker-camber-rocker profile, the QST Blank is impressively poppy and fun in powder.
 Carbon at the tip and tail help balance things out by providing great power transfer, while cork at the tip and a poplar core help dampen the ride and boost stability at speed.
 The result is a nimble-yet-stable ski that’s ready to pop off puffy pillows, drop into a tight couloir, or navigate the get-back with confidence and precision.

 See the Salomon QST Blank